meltingscales/itms-428/assignments/group-project/README.md

 5. Make a file in this folder in this repository called `login_info.txt`.

-   On the first line, put the username.
+   On the first line, put the username to login to MySQL.
-   On the second line, put the password.
+   On the second line, put the password to login to MySQL.

    This file will NOT be tracked by Git, due to the `/.gitignore` file at the repo's root.